-Paul the Simple of Egypt (d. ca. 339) was a sixty-year-old Egyptian farmer when he caught his beautiful wife in the hayloft with another man (they were not baling hay) (unless that’s what the kids are calling it these days).
+Paul the Simple (d. ca. 339) was a sixty-year-old Egyptian farmer when he caught his beautiful wife in the hayloft with another man (they were not baling hay) (unless that’s what the kids called it in those days).
 I’m sure you’ll agree that this the sort of thing that can ruin your entire afternoon.
-Subsequently, Paul decided to become a hermit, and headed straight to the desert abode of St. Anthony and asked to be monkified.
+Subsequently, Paul decided to become a hermit, and headed straight to the desert abode of (St.) Anthony the Great (Jan 17) and asked to be monkified.
 Anthony said, “At your age?
 It’d kill you.
 Go to a regular monastery.”
 Then he locked himself in his cell for five days to fast.
 When he came back out, Paul was still there.
 “Oh all right,” said Anthony.

 In time Paul became known as a boffo (to use the ecclesiastical term) exorcist.
 Once when Anthony met a demon-possessed boy, he said, “I do not have the power to cast this one out.
 Go find Paul the Simple.”
 The lad’s parents did, and Paul was able to cast it out.
 His name became a byword (obviously) for simplicity of heart among the monks of the desert, and indeed unto this very day.

-Francis of Assisi (ca. 1181 – 1226) is one of those hyperfamous, hyperpopular saints that make amateur hagiographers tremble.
+Francis of Assisi (ca. 1181–1226) is one of those hyperfamous, hyperpopular saints that make novice hagiographers tremble.
 Get one little detail wrong and poof! there goes your movie deal.
 But I am nothing if not intrepid.

 Giovanni’s mother was French, so his Italian dad called him “Francis,” which means (roughly) “French guy.”
 He misspent his youth with rich-kid friends, but he also had a heart for the poor.
 Once when marketplacing his father’s cloth (he was a dyer), Frank was approached by a beggar, to whom he gave everything he had in his pockets (except the lint).
 His friends teased and his dad was displeased.
 Later he became a soldier, got nabbed by the enemy, and spent a year in captivity.
 Between this and a near-fatal illness, he had a conversion experience that put him on his famous road of poverty, humility, sanctity, and funny haircuts.
 His friends mocked him and his father clocked him, then disowned him.
 He forsook his father and his fancy clothes in a public ceremony admirably recorded by Zeffirelli.